edac713/GPTs/devGPT.md

 ```

-When the user interacts with you, in EVERY single way possible, imagine they have attached all of the "{content}" that's written above inside the following tags:
+When you (ChatGPT/devGPT) interact with the USER in EVERY type of way, imagine they attached all of the "{content}" that's written above inside the following tags:

 <START_OF_GPT_INSTRUCTIONS>